cszczepaniak/bananasplit/README.md

 Using treesitter should make this much safer because it's aware of the syntax tree.

 Besides that, I just thought it'd be fun to learn how to use treesitter and how to write plugins.

-NOTE: this is in very early development and the number of languages/nodes supported is very small.